 - the statute of limitations does not start again if a replacement delivery takes place within the scope of the liability for defects.

-9.3 The limitations of liability and shortened deadlines set out above do not apply
+9.3 The limitations of liability and shortening of deadlines set out above do not apply

 - for claims for damages and reimbursement of expenses by the customer,